ElektraInitiative/libelektra/doc/tutorials/java-kdb.md

 ## Introduction

-When programming in Java it is possible to access the kdb database, changing values of existing keys or adding new ones and a few other things.
+When programming in Java it is possible to access the key database, changing values of existing keys or adding new ones and a few other things.
 It is also possible to write plugins for Elektra in Java but we will focus on using the Java binding in this tutorial.

 ## First Steps

-In order to use `kdb` you will need include the dependency in your project.
+In order to use `kdb` you need to include the dependency in your project.
 [Here](../../src/bindings/jna/README.md) you can find a detailed tutorial on how to do that.

-After that you can start loading an `KDB` object as follows:
+After that you can start loading a `KDB` object as follows:

 ```java
 Key key = Key.create("user/kdbsession/javabinding");